 - Pinpoint your evergreen content pieces

 Evergreen content is content that is forever relevant.
 But why should you refresh it when it’s evergreen already, you ask?
 That’s because evergreen content needs maintenance.
-So, touching it up will help you make the most for the content.
+So, touching it up will help you make the most of the content.

 - Survey keyword research

 Make a note of content that ranks high for your top keywords.
 List pieces that rank in the first 2-3 pages on the browser and spice them up.
-A little push with the refresh can help you take your already-good ranking to better ranking.
+A little push with the refresh can help you take your already-good ranking to a better ranking.

 Bonus Point: Run your content through a refresh checklist or spreadsheet.

 This sheet analyzes the performance of each piece and helps highlight the content that needs pruning.

 Prepare a spreadsheet such as this one and answer your queries with a ‘yes’ or ‘no.’

 This sheet will also help you determine the type of refreshing up your content needs.
 For instance, some pieces may need a complete re-write, more like a complete haircut.
 Others may require a trim only such as link updates, tweaks in the written content, and small changes that freshen the content’s overall appeal.

 Let’s now map the process into 10 simple, easy-to-follow steps